heig-vd-dai-course/heig-vd-dai-course/18-practical-work-3/COURSE_MATERIAL.md

 - The network application must be written in Java, compatible with Java 17
 - The network application must be built using Maven
+- The network application can only use the UDP protocol
 - You must build and release the application using Docker and Docker Compose

 ## Remarks